wordpress-mobile/WordPress-Android/README.md

 You can also use this project as an Android Library Project instead of using the `jar` by adding a library references to your app's `project.properties` file:

     android.library.reference.1=path/to/wordpress-rest-android/

+## LICENSE

+This library is dual licensed unded MIT and GPL v2.